thepigrammer/word-search-generator/README.md

 #### The most memory used by the program at once only scales based on the word input and total letters stored.
 - The word being entered is stored in a dynamic array that gets bigger as needed while letters are typed by the user.

 - As words are stored, more nodes are needed in the hash table to store their letters.
-- Note: Searching for a spot does not require memory to store locations already checked, because the randomness is based on where the search starts.
+- Note: searching for a spot does not require memory to store locations already checked, because the randomness is based on where the search starts.
 From there, an algorithm is used to check each spot that the word could fit at considering the direction it is intended to be placed in.